sergeiz2/koubit-research/WorkingWithMWO/README.md

 There's a Jupyter notebook with a quick tutorial in this folder as well.

 Another ~~good~~ reference is the API which is (very annoyingly) in pdf form and also not written for Python, making it a bit of a challenge to use on its own.
-I've uploaded the file to this github and also [linked](./ApiReference.pdf) it.
+I've uploaded the file to this github and [linked it here](./ApiReference.pdf).

 ## Authors